-The national Main Street revitalization effort for historic downtowns was formed more than 35 years ago, and there has been a statewide Texas program since that time operating through the Texas Historical Commission.
-The Texas Main Street Program (TMSP) is one of the oldest and largest in the nation, with 90 fully designated communities.
-The program was brought to Texas by Anice Read, a former member of the Texas Historical Commission, who also served as first director of the state Main Street effort in 1981.
+More than 40 years ago, Texas created a state program operating through the Texas Historical Commission—the Texas Main Street Program (TMSP), one of the oldest and largest coordinating programs in the nation.
+The TMSP was brought to Texas by Anice Read, former member of the Texas Historical Commission and first director of the state Main Street effort.